troyanskiy/ngx-resource-core/README.md

 Output: `?a[0][b]=10383&a[0][c][]=2&a[0][c][]=3`

-## Developing Rest Handler
+## Developing Resource Handler

-Use [`RestHandler`](https://github.com/troyanskiy/rest-core/blob/master/src/RestHandler.ts) abstract class as parent to create your Handler.
+Use [`ResourceHandler`](https://github.com/troyanskiy/ngx-resource-core/blob/master/src/ResourceHandler.ts) abstract class as parent to create your Handler.
 I think it's clear what should it do by checking sources of the class.